dalaing/behaviors-and-events/talk/slides.md

 ##

+What does it give us?

+##

-What does it give us: composable systems of time-varying state and logic.
+Composable systems of time-varying state and logic.

 ##